Job Specification

 the social rehabilitation, care, and custody of persons deprived of their

-liberty after a period of training.
+liberty, after a period of training.

 Knowledge of the methods likely to be useful in working in an effective

-manner with persons of varied types, abilities, and personalities after
+manner with persons of varied types, abilities, and personalities, after

 a period of training.

-Knowledge of the problems, procedures, and methods involved in taking
+Knowledge of the problems, procedures, and methods involved in

 Ability to understand the problems involved in assimilating factual

-matters of a technical nature and in comprehending and utilizing essential
+matters of a technical nature and in comprehending and utilizing

-and factual data in a useful manner in every day work in an institution.
+of applying technical and factual data in a useful manner in everyday

-Ability to understand what types of difficulties may be encountered in
+Ability to understand what types of difficulties may be encountered

-closely following prescribed rules and regulations.
+in closely following prescribed rules and regulations.

 Ability to understand, remember, and carry out oral and written

-directions and to learn quickly from oral, written explanations and
+directions, and to learn quickly from oral and written explanations

-from demonstrations.
+and demonstrations.

-Ability to analyze custodial problems, organize assigned custodial work,
+Ability to analyze custodial problems, organize assigned custodial

-and develop effective work methods.
+work, and develop effective work methods.

-Ability to recognize significant conditions and to take proper action when
+Ability to recognize significant conditions and to take proper action

-and other problems of deprived of their liberty.
+of inmates deprived of their liberty.

-Ability to deal firmly and effectively with varied types of persons within
+Ability to deal firmly and effectively with varied types of persons

-the framework of established policy and procedures.
+according to established policy and procedures.

 Ability to perform repetitive work without loss of equanimity, patience,

-or courtesy, to remain calm and decisive in emergency situations, and
+or courtesy, to remain calm and decisive in emergency situations,

-to retain emotional stability.
+and to retain emotional stability.

 Ability to assimilate information and profit by department training